As you probably know, there are thousands of CNC machines available on the market today. But how much does a CNC machine cost?

 There is no simple answer to this question because the prices of CNC machines vary between extremes.

-The most expensive CNC Machines such as 5 axis robotic CNC's used to manufacture high end military equipment, like the ones we had at my previous aerospace employer can cost upwards of a million dollars.
+The most expensive CNC Machines such as 5-axis robotic CNCs used to manufacture high-end military equipment, like the ones at aerospace/defense manufacturing companies can cost upwards of a million dollars.

-|Entry Level Desktop CNC Routers (Mostly 3018's and Chinese Ones)||$150-$500|
+|Entry Level Desktop CNC Routers (3018s and Chinese Ones)||$150-$500|

 |Professional CNC Machine||$5k-$100k|

 |Production Mills (3-axis)||$100k-500k|